samsuh/2026-journal/README.md

 Ah, so this is where the relative minor/ relative major comes into play.
 C major has the relative minor of A minor.

+### Piano
+Came across this piano lesson.
+It's a lot of yapping, but there are nuggets of useful info. https://youtu.be/Lgw0szYmix4?si=-LVapS91vf2LPFAq

+Memorize the keys on the keyboard in a specific way:
+Part 1: Group of 2 black keys.
+Crazy Elephants in the Doghouse
+- Keys on the outside of the group of 2 black keys: C E
+- Key inside the group of 2 black keys: D

+Part 2: Group of 3 black keys.
+Green Apples inside of FaceBook.
+- Keys on the outside of the group of 3 black keys: F B
+- Inside white keys of group of 3 is: GA

+Roadmap: Do synthesia (learn songs by sight), practice playing in different keys, create in different keys, ear training.

 ## 2/16/26 - Monday
 Seollal holiday is Wednesday this week, and i thought things would start being affected tomorrow, but a lot of things are already affected.
 I should prob move up the prep and go grocery shopping and stuff today instead of tomorrow.